DLTK's Crafts for Kids

 - OPTIONAL FOR MASK: Paint Stir Stick, thin strip of wood or

-- Paint the bottom of the paper plate gray (or you can leave it white if you prefer).
+- Paint the bottom of the paper plate gray.

 - Print out the template of choice.